 My Mom never did see the completion of my story.
 She was dying of cancer and passed away in the latter part of the year.
 I continued my writing during this tough time while my Mom was slowly and painfully slipping away from me.

 My passion to write my story continued through the use of metaphors and similes.
-I realized that this style was not really new to me but somewhere along my journey of life, this particular style had been blocked.
+I realized that this style was not new to me, but this particular style had been blocked somewhere along my journey in life.
 Whether my Mom would have liked and approved what I wrote will never be known.

 Once I exhausted all my writing ideas in this ongoing creation, the next step was to go through what I had written and begin the task of organizing it.
-I developed an introduction and slowly worked in a progressive manner, with slight hints of ongoing conflicts in the life of Anastasia, until the reader arrives at the climax of the story … and we witness the character's continuous struggle with the battle to survive years of abuse.
+I developed an introduction and slowly worked progressively, with slight hints of ongoing conflicts in the life of Anastasia, until the reader arrives at the climax of the story … and we witness the character's continuous struggle with the battle to survive years of abuse.

 I would appreciate feedback from readers who have bought my book or the audio version format of my book.